rdghe/Processing-Data-Assignment/README.md

 ### Prerequisites for running the application

 ##### Packages
-- Run **pip install requirements.txt** to install all the necessary packages
+- Run **pip install -r requirements.txt** to install all the necessary packages

 ##### Docker containers with respective commands: